-- You can issue receipt to clients or companies who need it.
+- You can issue a receipt to clients or companies who need it.

-- You can leverage the growth to turn your freelance business to a corporate business someday.
+- You can leverage the growth to turn your freelance business into a corporate business someday.

 And one of the monthly responsibilities by having a BIR permit is taxes.
 As a self-employed freelancer, we are solopreneurs most of the time.
 We normally don’t have accounting department and messengers so we work it out by ourselves.

 When I was still renting, I pay two kinds of taxes every month: